 By default, Power BI Desktop logs events during a given session to a trace file called FlightRecorderCurrent.trc.

-For some DirectQuery sources, this log includes all queries sent to the underlying data source (the remaining DirectQuery sources will be included in the future).
-The sources that send queries to the log are the following:
+For some DirectQuery sources, this log includes all queries sent to the underlying data source.
+The remaining DirectQuery sources will be included in the future.
+The following sources send queries to the log:

 - SQL Server

 - Azure SQL Data warehouse